thechrislee/landbank-viz/README.md

 > plots Cuyahoga Landbank Properties

 This application scrapes address data from [Cuyahoga Land Bank](https://cuyahogalandbank.org/land-bank-homes/).
-This data is data is then plotted to a nifty map. :house_with_garden:
+This data is then plotted to a nifty map. :house_with_garden:

 ## Installation